 I currently have three Citi credit cards, which allow me to maximize my Citi ThankYou points and get American Admirals Club access.

 Then I have the Citi AAdvantage Executive Card, which is ideal for Admirals Club lounge access.
-It not only offers an Admirals Club membership for the primary cardmember, but also offers Admirals Club access for up to 10 authorized users.

 How does this compare to your Citi credit card strategy?